 Four travel routes for Kerala

 This is the most preferred of the travel routes for Kerala as you get to experience a wide variety of what the area has to offer.
-The area is rich with European heritage combined with local Indian delights, particularly in Fort Cochin.
-You must visit the vast green tea plantations of Munnar, go hiking along the dense forest of Thekkady, and relax and enjoy the sunset on a canoe along the backwaters in Alleppey or Kumarkoam.
+The area is rich with European heritage combined with local Indian delights, particularly in Kochi.

-On average, it will take you 3.5 hour drive between towns, without traffic.
-If you would prefer a slower pace, choose between Munnar and Thekkady and spend a day more in each town.
+On average, it will take you 3.5 hour’s drive between towns, without traffic.
+If you would prefer a slower paced trip, choose between Munnar and Thekkady and spend a day more in each town.

 Here is a list of suggested things to do in these regions.

 You can take a train to Varkala from Alleppey.
-Varkala and Kovalam are famous for their Ayurveda resorts that offer traditional Hindu healing treatments that help balance the bodily systems by working on breathing exercises and using herbal remedies.
+Varkala and Kovalam are famous for their ayurveda resorts that offer traditional Hindu healing treatments.
+This helps balance the bodily systems by working on breathing exercises and using herbal remedies.
 Many spend more than a week or two at these resorts for various ayurvedic and rejuvenation sessions.

 The tropical setting of Wayanad is a perfect getaway, especially for honeymooners.
 Stay at the peaceful Vythiri Resort and wake up to the sound of the gushing waters and splendid views outside your villa.